Alextopher/mahoney-best/content/robotics/java.md

 4. [Project Euler](https://projecteuler.net/) - A series of challenging mathematical/computer programming problems that will require more than just programming to solve.
 For advanced math students this gives you a way to enter the programming world through a familiar lens.
 5. Just start writing code locally for a project you have in mind.

+What ever you choose to do you should be 100% invested in it.
+If you're not having fun, or you're not learning, then you should switch to something else.
+Around 90% of my programming projects I would consider either "unfinished" or "abandoned", I wouldn't have it any other way.

 ### Programming vs Software Engineering

 A quick note on terminology.

 I use the terms _programming_ and _software engineering_ deliberately to make an important distinction. **Programming** is the act of writing code, while **software engineering** is the act of designing and "engineering" software.
-To begin with you should just program, get some lines of code written down and see what happens.
+To begin with you should just program, get some lines of code written down and build cool things.

 When we reach the robotics season things will change.
-In a personal setting you are free to rewrite your code, or stop working on projects, whenever you want.
-During the season we obviously have a deadline and we want to avoid "just rewrite the robot" as much as possible.
-So, I put a lot of emphasis on _engineering_ the robot's software.
+In a personal setting you are free to rewrite your code, or stop working on projects, whenever you like.
+During the season we obviously have a deadline and we want to avoid the trap of rewriting the robot the night before competition.
+This is where software engineering comes in.

+I put a lot of emphasis on _engineering_ the robot's software.
 Before we do any programming for the robot it's important to develop a plan and discuss what our requirements are and how we can minimize the complexity of our code while maximizing our flexibility.
+I won't go as far as using [waterfall](https://en.wikipedia.org/wiki/Waterfall_model) or [agile](https://en.wikipedia.org/wiki/Agile_software_development) methodologies, but I will insist that we have conversations about what we're going to do before we commit to it.

-When you witness engineers talking to each other they hardly ever about which line of code to write, it's almost always about how we're going to structure the project and what the requirements are.
-Afterwards, we all split up and implement our little piece of the puzzle.
+When you witness engineers talking to each other you'll notice they hardly ever about which line of code to write.
+It's almost always about how they're going to structure a project and what the requirements are.
+After agreeing to the big picture we trust each other to program our little pieces of the puzzle on our own.

 ## Why Java?